FaaizMasood/Employee_Management/AngularFrontEnd/AngularFrontEnd/README.md

 4. Date of joining
 5. Options to Update and Delete

+While an employee is being added, a profile photo can also be uploaded for that particular employee.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.